auxesis/junk/roumon/README.markdown

 # roumon

-roumon is a simple utility to show what devices on a RouterOS-based wifi network managed by CAPsMAN are connected to what access points.
+roumon shows what devices are connected to what access points.

 Run it with: